TonysCousin/udacity-reinforcement-learning/README.md

 # udacity-reinforcement-learning
 This repository contains files used for my Udacity Deep Reinforcement Learning nano-degree program.
 The coursework is largely done in Jupyter notebooks.
 The several subdirectories include files for various lessons and homework assignments.
-In addition, the 'projects' subdirectory holds the large self-directed projects required for this project.
+In addition, the `projects` subdirectory holds the large self-directed projects required for this course.
 Those projects are highlighted here.

 ## Project 1 - Navigation